streamthoughts/azkarra-streams/site/content/en/docs/Getting started/_index.md

             "state.store.name", "WordCount"
         );

-        // Then, create an environment for executing our Topology.
+        // (2) Create an environment for executing our Topology
-        StreamsExecutionEnvironment env = DefaultStreamsExecutionEnvironment.create(config);

-        // And register the TopologyProvider to the environment. env.addTopology(WordCountTopologyProvider::new, Executed.as("wordcount"));
+        // (3) Register the TopologyProvider to the environment

-        // Finally, start the streams environment.
+        // (4) Start the streams environment
-        env.start();
+        LocalStreamsExecutionEnvironment
+            .create("default", config)
+            .registerTopology(WordCountTopologyProvider::new, Executed.as("wordcount"))
+            .start();
     }

     public static class WordCountTopologyProvider implements TopologyProvider , Configurable {